liz0123/SQL/Cyclistic_bike-share_analysis_case_study/Analyzes.md

 ---

 ### Process
-All data was upload onto BigQuery.
-After expecting the data, there where no duplicates, missing data or structural erros like typos or mislabled categories.
-However after calulationg the duration for each trip, there were large amount of trips with very short durations.
-So to only keep serious rider any durations under 5 minutes have been drop.
+All data was uploaded onto BigQuery.
+After inspecting the data there were no duplicates, missing data or structural errors like typos or mislabled categories.
+However, after calulationg the duration for each trip there was a large amount of trips with very short durations.
+So to only keep serious riders any time durations under 5 minutes have been droped.

 Next, I combinded the data to form the following table: